Improving Your Dog’s Recall.

 Softly, softly, catchee monkey…..

 Don’t expect to have a 100% good recall overnight.
+Improving your dog’s recall will take time.
 Teaching your dog to be reliable off lead won’t happen instantly and you may not ever get to the 100% point.
 Make sure you start recall training over short distances and gradually introduce distractions.

-Never punish your dog; no matter how long he takes to come back to you.
-You should regard this as your fault, not his.
-If a dog is shouted at when he does eventually return, he may very well take longer next time.
+Never punish your dog; no matter how long they take to come back to you.
+If a dog is shouted at when they do eventually return, they may very well take longer next time.

 Know when to put your dog on the lead.

 Even if you think your dog is well trained, accidents can happen.
-A dog may decided, in a split second, to take off after another dog, (or squirrel!).
+A dog may decide – in a split second – to take off after another dog, (or squirrel!).
 If that happens to be across a road – the consequences could be dire.

 Also, while your dog might be friendly – other dogs may not be so sociable.

 You should always be ready, – and able – to get your dog back on the lead, This is especially so, if you see other dog walkers.
-Other dogs may be reactive, they may be in training, elderly or infirm.
-Therefore, avoid letting your dog approach other dogs that are on the lead.
-Also bear in mind not everyone likes dogs and won’t like your dog rushing up to them, whether they have a dog or not.
-Always be mindful of the feelings of other people.
+Other dogs may be reactive, or they may be in training, elderly, or infirm.

 Conclusion.